ahmed-rebai/TSYP-AESS-Challange-/README.md

 ### 2. Advanced Sampling

-Our solution includes an upgraded robotic hand equipped with multiple specialized tools, enabling the collection and analysis of a broader range of samples with higher precision.
+Our solution includes an upgraded robotic hand equipped with multiple specialized tools.
 Explore the [demo](link_to_sampling_demo) showcasing the enhanced capabilities.

-### 3. Vibration Mechanism
+### 3. Dust mitigation

 To mitigate dust and debris accumulation on the wheels, we employ vibration techniques, including electrostatic repulsion.
-Witness the effectiveness of this mechanism in our [video demonstration](link_to_vibration_video).
+Witness the effectiveness of this mechanism in our [video demonstration](https://www.youtube.com/watch?v=FmFrBWHSqA8).

 ## Rover Design and Simulation